 There are 2 variations of this descent.
 The junction is at 534 637. a) continues down from junction point to the lower cliff line then heads right on that level.
-It joins variation b at 533 638. b) turns right from the junction and heads accross under the cliff line and then down a gully to join variation a.
+It joins variation b at 533 638. b) turns right from the junction and heads accross under the cliff line and then down a gully to join variation a at the lower junction.

 The track then brings you out on Lindeman Pass (533 638; 33°44'13.8"S, 150°20'13.7"E) which is marked with a large cairn.

-When ascending by this route, the lower junctin is hard to see and by default you will continue on b).
+When ascending by this route, the lower junction is hard to see and by default you will continue on b).
 See the photo below of the junction. b) goes up the gully on the left, a) climbs up around the tree.
+After going around the tree the track skirts the top of a small cliff line.
+From there it is straight forward.
 On b) if you come too high too soon you are faced with a tricky little climb.
 This can be avoided by dropping down a little and sidling the bottom of the cliff and picking up an easy gully.